opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/console_link/README.md

 - `type`: required, `prometheus` or `cloudwatch`
 - `endpoint`: required for `prometheus` (ignored for `cloudwatch`)
 - `aws_region`: optional for `cloudwatch` (ignored for `prometheus`). if not provided, the usual rules are followed for determining aws region (`AWS_DEFAULT_REGION`, `~/.aws/config`)

+#### Backfill

+Currently, the only supported backfill migration type is `opensearch_ingestion`.

+#### OpenSearch Ingestion
+- `pipeline_role_arn`: required, IAM pipeline role containing permissions to read from source and read/write to target, more details [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/pipeline-security-overview.html#pipeline-security-sink)
+- `vpc_subnet_ids`: required, VPC subnets to place the OSI pipeline in
+- `security_group_ids`: required, security groups to apply to OSI pipeline for accessing source and target clusters
+- `aws_region`: required, AWS region to look for pipeline role and secrets for cluster
+- `pipeline_name`: optional, name of OSI pipeline
+- `index_regex_selection`: optional, list of index inclusion regex strings for selecting indices to migrate
+- `log_group_name`: optional, name of existing CloudWatch log group to use for OSI logs
+- `tags`: optional, list of tags to apply to OSI pipeline

 # Usage
 ### Library